-Eurasian Water Milfoil and Curly Leaf Pondweed have been found in Lake John since 2012 and zebra mussels where found in the lake in 2015.
-Historically, a majority of the Lake Association budget has gone to combat these invasive species but in 2020-21, with the association with have support from the LID.
+Eurasian Water Milfoil and Curly Leaf Pondweed have been found in Lake John since 2012 and zebra mussels were found in the lake in 2015.
+Historically, a majority of the Lake Association budget has gone to combat these invasive species but in 2020-21, with the association we have support from the LID.

 Eurasian Water Milfoil

 Eurasian water milfoil (Myriophyllum spicatum) is a feathery underwater foliage that was introduced to the eastern United States at least as long ago as the 1940s, but it may have arrived as early as the late 1800s.
 Milfoil can drastically alter a water body’s ecology as it forms very dense mats of vegetation on the surface of the water and can shade out the native vegetation which ultimately, can alter the species composition of the water.
 This plant is not a valuable food source for waterfowl and plant biomass can become so dense that predator fish will lose their foraging space and will be less effective at controlling prey species resulting in an imbalanced fish community.
 Dense beds of Eurasian water milfoil make recreational activities such as boating, fishing and swimming nearly impossible and can be nursery areas for mosquito larvae.
 A lake heavily infested with Eurasian water milfoil will be aesthetically displeasing which results in reduced property values.

 Curly-leaf pondweed is a rooted, submersed aquatic plant.
 Its coloration varies from olive-green to reddish-brown.
 Curly-leaf pondweed impacts: